udacity/FCND-Controls-Crazyflie/README.md

 There are two sets of files in the repository:

  - `*_flyer.py` - these files contain implementations of the Udacidrone `Drone` class that handle managing the link and controlling the crazyflie.
 When it comes to running the code, these are the files you run.
+Make sure you read through all the comments within the code for a full description of the functionality and configurations that are possible.

  - `*_controller.py` - these files contain the controllers themselves (and is where you will find TODOs in the `master` branch to be completed).
 There is one controller file for each the outer loop and inner loop controllers.